openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 The construction is a one-step key derivation function compliant to {{SP800-56C}} Section 4, based on SHA3-256.
 It is given by the following algorithm, which computes the key encryption key `KEK` that is used to wrap, i.e., encrypt, the session key.

-    //   multiKeyCombine(ecdhKeyShare, ecdhCipherText,
+    //   multiKeyCombine(ecdhKeyShare, ecdhCipherText, mlkemKeyShare,
-    //                   mlkemKeyShare, mlkemCipherText,
+    //                   mlkemCipherText, fixedInfo)
-    //                   fixedInfo, oBits)
     //
     //   Input:
     //   ecdhKeyShare    - the ECDH key share encoded as an octet string
     //   ecdhCipherText  - the ECDH ciphertext encoded as an octet string
     //   mlkemKeyShare   - the ML-KEM key share encoded as an octet string
     //   mlkemCipherText - the ML-KEM ciphertext encoded as an octet string
     //   fixedInfo       - the fixed information octet string
-    //   oBits           - the size of the output keying material in bits
     //
     //   Constants:
-    //   domSeparation       - the UTF-8 encoding of the string
-    //                         "OpenPGPCompositeKeyDerivationFunction"
     //   counter - the 4 byte value 00 00 00 01
-    //   customizationString - the UTF-8 encoding of the string "KDF"

     ecdhData = ecdhKeyShare || ecdhCipherText || ecdhPublicKey
     mlkemData = mlkemKeyShare || mlkemCipherText || mlkemPublicKey